-E4 TRANSPORT
+E3 TRANSPORT

-- E4.1 Where an employee is required to travel to or from work outside regular hours and the Employer considers the safety of the Employee is at risk the Employer may provide free transport. - E4.2 For further information on transport and travel, please refer to the Travel Policy.
+- E3.1 Where an employee is required to travel to or from work outside regular hours and the employer considers the safety of the Employee is at risk the Employer may provide free transport. - E3.2 For further information on organising, undertaking or approving University transport and travel, please refer to the Travel Policy.